Overview

 macro (entire market or economy) or micro (company specific) level, rather than focusing on the overall

-cyclical analysis are similar to those of technical analysis.
+analysis are like those of technical analysis.

 MPT is a mathematical based investment discipline that seeks to quantify expected portfolio returns in